Plants in this category are also to be found in farmers arable fields. Even former crops may be weeds if a different crop was planted.

 This category encompasses the whole of the coastal fringe.
 Plants shown under this category could be on salt-flats, mud-flats, sandy beaches, shingle beaches, the strand line, sand-dunes, sea cliffs, sea rocks, cliff tops, or anywhere within say 5 miles of the sea.
 There are other categories here that are more specific, but this category just lists all those plants that like to grow near the sea.

-Sand Dunes are usually alkaline.
-They come in various forms.
+Sand dunes come in various forms.
 The ones closest to the sea, and hence subject to erosion by the tides, storms and high winds often found on the coastline are the ones that are most mobile, changing shape and moving as grains get picked up by the wind on the seaward side and deposited on the leeward side.
 Only certain plants are able to grow in such mobile dunes, for there is little or no soil, and any rain-water drains away quickly through the sand.
 Moreover, the plants are liable to get buried in shifting sand.

 Dunes a little further inland may still have hills and dales, but a little more soil to retain the moisture.
 Such dunes move little and support differing plants.